MiaoXiong2320/ProximityBias-Calibration/README.md

 ## Citation
-Please cite the following paper when using this code.
+Please cite the following paper when you find our paper or code useful.
 ```
 @inproceedings{xiong2023proximitybias,
     title={Proximity-Informed Calibration for Deep Neural Networks},